Michael Africk: Musician

 Africk was the opening act for N'Sync and Britney Spears, and toured in Japan.
 He composed the music for the Japanese anime series Secret of Cerulean Sand (2002).
 "What Can I Do", his song for the final credits, features Mai Kuraki.

 Africk collaborated with Mai Kuraki for the song Baby Tonight, a single from the album Delicious Way.
 The album debuted at number one on the Oricon Albums Chart with 2,218,640 units sold, making it the highest first week sales for a debut album in Japanese music history and sixth overall.
 He collaborated with Kuraki on other songs as a writer and/or producer, including Never Gonna Give You Up, Secret of my heart, Love Day After Tomorrow, Stay By My Side, and others from the same album.
 Never Gonna Give You Up, which features Africk as a performer was certified double Platinum by the Recording Industry Association of Japan (RIAJ).
 He composed "Love One Another" with Kuraki for the benefit of the 2011 Tōhoku earthquake and tsunami victims.
 The song, featuring his vocals, was released on his self-titled album and Kuraki's album Over the Rainbow in 2012.

 Handcraft Entertainment

-Africk founded Handcraft Entertainment with the vision of globalizing the J-Pop genre.
-Handcraft Entertainment operates as a production and management company as well as a record label.
-Currently Handcraft and Africk represent artist, influencer and model Hana Kuro as well as artist, actress and model Anna Aya.
+Africk founded Handcraft Entertainment with the vision of globalizing the J-Pop genre and Japanese Cultural IP.
+Currently Handcraft and Africk represent artist, influencer and model Mia Takarabe, DJ and Model Shuzo, artist and models Hana Kuro and Anna Aya.